Efficient Quantum Optimization via Dynamical Simulation: Comparison to Gradient-Based Methods

 \section{Comparison to Gradient-Based Methods}

-Perhaps the most vexing problem facing gradient-based optimization is the barren plateau effect.
+Perhaps the most vexing problem facing gradient descent optimization is the barren plateau effect.
 The barren plateau effect refers the observation that a randomly chosen variational model with sufficiently complicated dependence on its parameters will, with high probability, have derivatives that are exponentially small~\cite{mcclean2018barren}.
 There are a number of related effects that can lead to exponentially small gradients such as entanglement between the visible and latent spaces in quantum machine learning models~\cite{ortiz2021entanglement} or the presence of noise in the system~\cite{wang2021noise}.
-This is problematic in part because the optimal complexity for computing a gradient scales as $\Theta(1/\epsilon)$~\cite{gilyen2019quantum} and so learning even the sign of a gradient requires $O(2^n)$ queries to an oracle that yields the objective function as a phase.
+This is problematic in part because the optimal complexity for computing a gradient scales as $\Theta(1/\epsilon)$~\cite{gilyen2019optimizing} and so learning even the sign of a gradient requires $O(2^n)$ queries to an oracle that yields the objective function as a phase.

 Barren plateau effects reveal that the cost of gradient computation can be exponentially large for problems that exhibit barren plateaus.
 As our algorithms do not explicitly compute the gradient of the objective function there is a potential for substantial computational advantages in cases with vanishing gradients.
-Our aim here is to investigate these differences and conclude whether in fact our methods can potentially offer a solution to these vanishing gradient problems or whether the algorithms will generically fail.